How Reasoning Goes Awry

 - A conspiracy theory explains the evidence as resulting from a secret plot by a powerful group of conspirators.

-- The problem with conspiracy theories is that there’s typically a simpler, straightforward explanation of the evidence which, per Ockham’s Razor, is more likely.
+- The problem is that there’s typically a simpler, straightforward explanation of the evidence which, per Ockham’s Razor, is more likely.

 - Disinformation